CTEK Suggests Three Easy Steps For Preparing Batteries For Winter Storage

 2) Inspect the battery exterior and check the electrolyte level

 Inspect the battery tray and the exterior of the battery case thoroughly.
-Look for leaks, cracks and corrosion, all of which can compromise performance and even safety.
+Look for leaks, cracks, and corrosion, all of which can compromise the performance and even safety.
 A leaking or corroded battery should be replaced.

 If it is a conventional (vented) battery, used in many classic cars, check that the level of electrolyte is above the minimum and at or below the maximum level line on the side of the battery.
 If it is an Absorbed Glass Mat (AGM) battery, also referred to as Valve Regulated Lead Acid (VLRA) or Maintenance Free, these batteries are sealed and do not need to be checked.